paddycull/PSOracleQuery/README.md

 ```

 ## Argument Completer
 The function also has an ArgumentCompleter for the ServiceName parameter.
 It does this by running "lsnrctl status" on the target, and parsing the result to contain only service names.
-This will Argument completer will only work if the target Hostname is a Windows machine.
+This Argument completer will only work if the target Hostname is a Windows machine.
 Example screenshot is below;
 ![alt text](./ExampleScreenshots/ArgumentCompleter.png "ArgumentCompleter example")